clockfly/ReNomCN/doc/index.rst

 ReNomCN
 =======

-ReNomCN is a basic modules for ReNom applications.
+ReNomCN is a basic modules for ReNom web applications.

 Version 0.0.1 beta contains following modules.